 12. Spring Asparagus with Hollandaise Sauce

 Beef Wellington is a classic, so why not pair it with another classic?
-In this case, bright green asparagus is enveloped with creamy hollandaise to create the perfect side dish.
+In this case, bright green asparagus is enveloped with creamy hollandaise sauce to create the perfect side dish.

 Don’t let hollandaise’s reputation as being a bit of a diva deter you from grabbing two pans to create a double boiler and start cracking some eggs.